 Detoxing from opioid-like tramadol can be a slow, difficult process.
 Many people who begin this process do not have adequate support.
 This can lead to relapse (return to the drug).
 Sadly, withdrawal and relapse keep many people stuck in the cycle of drug dependence.

-At Vertava Health, we provide detox programs and inpatient treatment for those who are suffering from tramadol abuse.
+At Vertava Health, we provide detox programs and inpatient treatment for those who are suffering from tramadol use.
 Our compassionate medical staff help patients safely taper off tramadol and set them up for long-term recovery with counseling and medication-assisted treatment.

 Once a person has successfully detoxed, they begin treatment that includes individual therapy, 12-step support groups, and relapse prevention strategies.
 Patients also practice coping skills that help them learn how to manage life without substances.

-To learn more about how to safely taper off tramadol, or to explore medical detox programs near you, reach out to one of our specialists today.
+To learn more about how to safely taper off tramadol, or to explore medical Tramadol detox programs near you, reach out to one of our specialists today.